 - My learning in, through and about the expressive arts is enhanced and enriched through partnerships with professional arts companies, creative adults and cultural organisations

-- I have opportunities to developing an understanding of what is special, vibrant and valuable about what is, for the majority of Highland pupils, their own culture and their language
+- I have opportunities to develop an understanding of what is special, vibrant and valuable about a culture & language that belongs to me and all who live here.

-- Extend and enrich my vocabulary through listening, talking, watching and reading.
+- I extend and enrich my vocabulary through listening, talking, watching and reading.